setmy-info/cl-file-indexing/README.md

 3. Check full-name doesn't exist before insert
 4. db file should not be added to table
 5. CLI option parser doesn't validate
-6. Creation, modify date times into DB
+6. Creation, modify date times into DB.